Today at the Zoo

 Child 2-14 years

 Things to Know

-- The Edward Mardigian Sr. River Otter Habitat is undergoing a renovation and expansion; the otters will not be viewable during construction.
+- The Edward Mardigian Sr. River Otter Habitat will be temporarily closed beginning September 25 as improvements are made to the habitat.
+The animals will not be viewable during this time.

 - The Rainforest Immersion Gallery in the National Amphibian Conservation Center is closed for renovations.
 It is being converted into a new habitat for the Japanese giant salamanders.The animals – including the agouti, sting ray and turtles – have been moved to areas behind the scenes and will not be viewable to the public.
 Homer the sloth has been moved to a new home near the rhinos and snow monkeys.
 While construction is under way, the area beyond the gallery may be inaccessible (including the building’s exit), and visitors will be asked to exit through the entrance.